When is the best time to buy a car?

 We've put together this guide to the best times to buy a car.
 Here you'll find some helpful tips and tricks for buying a new car, based on knowledge from industry experts.
 We've also covered when to buy a used car and what you should be thinking about depending on the time you choose, or are forced, to buy.

 The best time to buy new

-The stock dealers will be very keenest to get rid of will be cars which are just about to be replaced.
+Dealers will also be very keen to get rid of cars which are just about to be replaced.
 Reading Auto Express’ news pages will give you a good idea of when a new or revised model is due.
 If you don’t mind having the older version, you can use this information to go and secure a good deal on the outgoing car.

 Finally, consider a pre-registered car.
 If the dealer cannot find enough real buyers for new vehicles and it looks like they will miss the targets, they can register cars in their own name.
-They will then store them until they are three months old and sell them on to the public with a big discount – read our guide to pre-registered cars here.
+They will then store them until they are three months old and sell them on to the public with a big discount.

 Since the peaks for new car registrations are March and September, dealers will be under the most pressure to sell in these months and are likely to resort to pre-registering.
 As a result, large numbers of pre-registered models will be on sale three months later, in June and December, so you could expect a good deal.

 Car buying timing and the agency model